amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 *Note: The capital 'M' denotes the monolith and 'm' a microservice*

 1\.
-First, build the Iridium microservice container image and push it to ECR.
+First, build the Iridium service container image and push it to ECR.

 Open to the SSH session to the EC2 instance you used to build the monolith container image earlier.